-Since the Farm Act of 2018 lifted the Federal ban on hemp production, CBD seems to have taken over the country; and people everywhere are discovering a multitude of its benefits.
-You can walk into almost any store and find a CBD product; and these products offer its users an endless way to consume it.
-You can eat it, drink it, vape it, dab it, smoke it, rub it into your skin, add it to you favorite snacks, and even give them to your pets!
+Since the Farm Act of 2018 lifted the Federal ban on hemp production, CBD seems to have taken over the country and people everywhere are discovering its numerous benefits.
+You can walk into almost any store and find CBD products with endless ways to use them.
+You can eat CBD, drink it, vape it, dab it, smoke it, rub it into your skin, add it to your favorite snacks, and even give it to your pets!

-CBD products are so easy to consume that some people are worrying about how much is 'too much.'
+CBD products are so easy to consume that some people are worried about how much is too much.
 What happens if you accidentally (or deliberately) take too much CBD?
-Can you overdose on it?
-Let this article serve as a follow-up for our In-Depth Guide to Tincture Dosing article we published just a few months ago.
+Is CBD overdose a thing?
+After our In-Depth Guide to Tincture Dosing article, we will explain what happens if you take too much CBD.

-Cannabidiol, or CBD, is a naturally-occurring cannabinoid most commonly found in both hemp and cannabis plants.
-Hemp differs from cannabis in that it lacks a sufficient amount of THC, the psychoactive compound that makes its users feel "high."
-Similar to THC, CBD bonds with cannabinoid receptors throughout the body to activate the Endocannabinoid System (ECS).
-The ECS affects a wide variety of mental and physical functions, including "pain, memory, mood, appetite, stress, sleep, metabolism, immune function, and reproductive function."
+Cannabidiol, or CBD, is a naturally-occurring cannabinoid most commonly found in hemp and cannabis plants.
+Hemp differs from cannabis and lacks a sufficient amount of THC, the psychoactive compound that makes its users feel high.
+Like THC, CBD binds with cannabinoid receptors throughout the body to activate the Endocannabinoid System (ECS).
+The ECS affects numerous mental and physical functions, including pain, memory, mood, appetite, stress, sleep, metabolism, immune function, and reproductive function.

-Concerning the legality of CBD products, the Federal government allows the production of industrial hemp, but does not necessarily legalize CBD-specifically.
-This legal gray area is emboldened even more so as certain state laws can either allow it in its entirety or ban it altogether.
-Be sure to check out our CBD Legality broken down state-by-state in a previous article.
+Concerning the legality of CBD products, the Federal government allows the production of industrial hemp but does not necessarily legalize CBD specifically.
+This legal gray area gets more confusing as some state laws can either allow CBD entirely or ban it altogether.
+Check out our CBD Legality broken down state-by-state for more information on state laws.

-Given the relatively loose legality of CBD products and how easy it might be to mistaken a hemp-derived CBD product from a cannabis-derived one, it is warranted for the concern on what might happen should an accidental (or deliberate) overdose occurs.
+Given the relatively loose legality of CBD products and how easy it might be to mistake hemp-derived CBD for a cannabis-derived one, concern about CBD overdose and taking too much CBD is warranted.

-Hemp-derived CBD products, on a molecular level, do not possess ample amounts of THC to warrant such a response to accidental overdose.
-Read: it's impossible.
-Since CBD's chemical properties DO NOT include psychoactive elements in the same fashion that THC does, what you would be experiencing would largely be caused by the THC content in the product.
-This likely means that you are not consuming a hemp-derived CBD product, but instead, a cannabis-derived one.
+On a molecular level, hemp-derived CBD products don't possess enough THC to create such a response.
+CBD's chemical properties do NOT include psychoactive elements in the same way that THC does.
+So if you do take too much CBD, what you'll experience will be caused by the THC content in the product.
+This likely means that you're not consuming a hemp-derived CBD product but a cannabis-derived one.